digiovannia/predprey/README.md

 ability/fitness of different ages of predators.

 8) Predators will always consume the maximum number of prey that they feasibly can, given the constraints of the functional response equation noted in (6).
 This allows for the possibility that a predator species over-hunts, leaving the prey population extinct.
 Plausibly, however, a more accurate model would account for adjustments made by more intelligent predators to ration their limited resources.

+9) The prey do not compete with any other species for their food resource, and they have only one predator species.

 ## Parameters